 Have you ever seen such a nice bottle of liquor for just $8?
 That’s how much you’ll spend on this pretty custom bottle from Campo Azul and what’s inside it is quite good.
 Bring this one to someone’s house (or back from a Mexican vacation) and they’ll probably think you spent much more than you did.

 What’s worth the splurge?

 How about you?
-Have you found any happy surprises on the tequila shelf in Mexico?
+Have you found any happy cheap tequila surprises on the shelf or at the bar in Mexico?